 Roasted Pumpkin Seeds

-Bring the water and salt to a boil, stirring until the salt is dissolved.
-Pour the water over the seeds.
-Cover the seeds and leave to stand for 12 - 24 hours.
+• Bring the water and salt to a boil, stirring until the salt is dissolved.
+Pour the water over the seeds in a bowl.
+Cover the seeds and leave to stand for 12 to 24 hours.

-Drain the water from the seeds, spread them evenly on a ungreased baking sheet and bake in a 350 degree oven for 25 - 35 minutes or until the seeds are dry and puffy.
-Stir the seeds frequently - approximately every 10 minutes or so.
+• Drain the water from the seeds.
+Spread the seeds evenly on a ungreased baking sheet and bake in a 350°F oven for 25 to 35 minutes or until the seeds are dry and puffy.
+Stir the seeds frequently, once every 10 minutes or so.

 7 comments: